Teen Ink Magazine

 Book Reviewing Program

 This program enables high school students to receive free advanced reader copies (ARCs) of hot new books.
-After recieving and reading the free books, students write and post their honest reviews on our website, with a chance to published in our monthly print magazine.
+After receiving and reading the free books, students write and post their honest reviews on our website, with a chance to published in our monthly print magazine.
 Students may keep the books they receive.
-For more information about this program, contact email@example.com.
+For more information about this program, contact firstname.lastname@example.org.